fraserivison/sizzle/README.md

 - **Recipe Editing and Deleting Tests:**
   - These tests confirm that users can successfully edit existing recipes and delete them when required.
 They also check for the appropriate redirection and error handling in these processes.

-#### Changes Made

-- **Mocking Cloudinary Uploads:**
-  - To streamline testing and avoid dependencies on external services, we implemented mocks for Cloudinary's upload functionality.
-By using a placeholder image URL (`http://example.com/fake-image.jpg`), we could simulate image uploads without requiring actual file uploads during tests.
-This adjustment ensured that our tests remained fast and reliable.

 #### Test Execution Results
 Below is a screenshot of the automated tests executed in the terminal: